SmartlyDressedGames/Unturned-Docs/data/enum/ebatterymode.rst

 EBatteryMode
 ============

 The EBatteryMode enumerated type is used to determine how a vehicle battery should behave.
+This is only used by :ref:`vehicle assets <doc_assets_vehicle>`.

 Enumerators
 ```````````